Are you planning to open a current account in any of the Nigerian Banks?

 What is a Current Account?

-This account can be open by an individual doing large scale businesses, by an organization, a company etc. Current Account will typically require a certain amount of money as deposit to create initially.
+This account can be open by an individual doing large-scale businesses, by an organization, a company, etc. The current Account will typically require a certain amount of money as a deposit to create initially.
 You can however withdraw your money till zero but this is usually also subject to the particular bank your funds are domiciled.